best laptops work from home 2026

 If your employer manages your laptop via an IT department, or you handle sensitive client data, enterprise processor variants offer additional security layers not available in consumer chips:

-- Intel vPro: Enables Intel AMT (Active Management Technology) for out-of-band remote management, Intel TDT (Threat Detection Technology) for hardware-based malware detection, and Thunderbolt security level control.
+• Intel Core Ultra vPro: Enables Intel AMT (Active Management Technology) for out-of-band remote management, Intel TDT (Threat Detection Technology) for hardware-based malware detection, and Thunderbolt security level control.
 Available in ThinkPad, Dell Latitude, and HP EliteBook lines.

-- AMD PRO: AMD’s equivalent — adds AMD Memory Guard (RAM encryption), AMD Shadow Stack (hardware-level exploit protection), and Microsoft Pluton security processor on select models.
-Available in ThinkPad X13 AMD Pro, HP EliteBook 845 G11, and others.
+• AMD Ryzen AI PRO: AMD’s equivalent — adds AMD Memory Guard (RAM encryption), AMD Shadow Stack (hardware-level exploit protection), and Microsoft Pluton security processor on select models.

-- Microsoft Pluton: A security chip integrated directly into the CPU (available on AMD PRO Ryzen 7000+ series and some Intel 12th+ gen platforms) that stores encryption keys and security tokens in hardware, protecting against physical memory attacks even if the laptop is stolen.
+• Microsoft Pluton: A security chip integrated directly into the CPU that stores encryption keys and security tokens in hardware, protecting against physical memory attacks even if the laptop is stolen.

 For most home office users, consumer processors are sufficient.
-If your company has an MDM (Mobile Device Management) solution or you handle healthcare/legal/financial data requiring hardware-level compliance, vPro or AMD PRO certification is worth the moderate price premium (typically $100-200 more for equivalent performance).
+If your company has an MDM (Mobile Device Management) solution or you handle healthcare/legal/financial data requiring hardware-level compliance, vPro or AMD PRO certification is worth the moderate price premium.

 WFH Laptop Buyer’s Guide: Price Bands at a Glance

-Choose your tier based on your primary workload and budget:
+Choose your tier based on your primary workload and budget in 2026:

 Chromebooks for WFH: The Overlooked Budget Option